South Dakota Court Records

 What to Expect in a South Dakota Traffic Court

-Note: Failure to appear for any scheduled court date could result in additional fines, a license suspension and even an arrest warrant being issued.
+Note: Failure to appear for any scheduled court date could result in additional fines, a license suspension, and even an arrest warrant being issued.

 How to Prepare for Traffic Court in South Dakota

 In South Dakota, traffic court procedures are outlined in Title 32 of the South Dakota Codified Laws.
 One unique aspect of preparing for traffic court in South Dakota is the availability of a diversion program for certain traffic violations.
-This program allows eligible individuals to have their charges dismissed upon completion of certain requirements, such as attending a defensive driving course or performing community service.
+This program allows eligible individuals to have their charges dismissed upon completing specific requirements, such as attending a defensive driving course or performing community service.
 Understanding the eligibility criteria and process for participating in the diversion program can be important for defendants seeking to resolve their traffic citations in South Dakota.